BlameTroi/txblibs/README.txt

 Nadeau from http://NadeauSoftware.com/ and distributed under the Creative Commons Attribution 3.0 Unported License.
 See https://creativecommons.org/licenses/by/3.0/ for details.

+As the unit tests are not something one would compile into application binaries, Minunit has no impact on licensing or use of the libraries.

 			    ==============
 			    Project Layout